-Amy completed her PhD in Medieval English at the University of Geneva in 2018.
-She holds prior degrees in Medieval Studies from the University of Sydney and remains active in both Swiss and Australian Medieval and Early Modern Studies networks.
-Amy’s has taught a range of subjects in Medieval English, introductory English literary studies, and interdisciplinary Medieval Studies.
-She is also a teacher of English as a Second Language and has taught Academic English in Japan.
-For COMMode she is responsible for website and data management as well as her research project.
+A.E. completed their PhD in Medieval English at the University of Geneva in 2018.
+They hold prior degrees in Medieval Studies from the University of Sydney and remain active in both Swiss and Australian Medieval and Early Modern Studies networks.
+They have taught a range of subjects in Medieval English, introductory English literary studies, and interdisciplinary Medieval Studies.
+They are also a teacher of English as a Second Language and have taught Academic English in Japan.
+From 2020 to 2023, they were responsible for COMMode’s website and data management as well as their own research project.

-Amy’s ongoing academic interests include adaptation studies, sexuality and gender studies, and the history of emotions.
-She is interested in both adaptation as medieval practice, and contemporary adaptations of premodern literature, especially in the capacity of adaptation to illuminate the particularities of authorial viewpoints and the prevailing norms of the intended audience.
+A.E.’s ongoing academic interests include adaptation studies, sexuality and gender studies, and the history of emotions.
+They are interested in both adaptation as medieval practice, and contemporary adaptations of premodern literature, especially in the capacity of adaptation to illuminate the particularities of authorial viewpoints and the prevailing norms of the intended audience.

-Amy’s work for COMMode focuses on Chaucer’s fabliaux, and on modernisations and adaptations of these short comic narratives.
-She is particularly interested in sexual humour and sexual violence: in the choices which mean that some adaptations elide the sexual content of Chaucer’s work, some embrace it, and others problematise the sexual humour in light of its reliance on rape culture and misogyny.
+A.E.’s work for COMMode focused on Chaucer’s fabliaux, and on modernisations and adaptations of these short comic narratives.
+They are particularly interested in sexual humour and sexual violence: in the choices which mean that some adaptations elide the sexual content of Chaucer’s work, some embrace it, and others problematise the sexual humour in light of its reliance on rape culture and misogyny.